7 Ways Mice Get In The House & 7 Solutions To Keep Mice Away

 Organize and reduce clutter in your garage.
 Inspect the sheetrock on the shared wall for any openings and fill with silicone caulk.
 Be conscious about leaving garage doors open for extended amounts of time.
 Install weather stripping on garage doors.

-“Bilco doors” is a common name for the slanted cellar door on the outside of some houses that leads to the basement.
-Gaps between the two doors are often large enough for mice to sneak through.
+Slanted basement doors on the outside of some houses allow for easy access and gaps between the two doors are often large enough for mice to sneak through.

 Install good weather stripping and check to see if the doors fit tightly together.